qemqemqem/ClueEval/lm_eval/tasks/clue_eval/README.md

 To run the evaluation:

 1. Make sure you have the LM Evaluation Harness installed and set up correctly.
+For more information about lm_eval and its installation, visit: https://github.com/EleutherAI/lm-evaluation-harness
-2. Make the script executable: `chmod +x run_evaluation.sh`
+2. Make the script executable: `chmod +x lm_eval/tasks/clue_eval/run_evaluation.sh`
-3. Run the script: `./run_evaluation.sh`
+3. Run the script: `lm_eval/tasks/clue_eval/run_evaluation.sh`

 The script uses the `lm_eval` command provided by the LM Evaluation Harness.
 You can find the exact command in the `run_evaluation.sh` file.